Login

 The benefits of the CAP

-The CAP defines the conditions that will allow farmers to fulfil their functions in society in the following ways:
+The CAP defines the conditions that will allow farmers to fulfill their functions in society in the following ways:

 Food production